🥑 31 Fun Facts about Avocado

 The only bad rap that avocados really receive is the fact that it has high fat levels.
 However, ongoing studies always suggest that these are ‘good’ fats – which all our bodies require.
 Therefore, when researching new ways to set up a healthy diet, always make sure to read between the lines.

-Do you know any interesting nutrition facts about avocado?
+Do you know any fun facts about avocados?
 Share them in the comments below!